Reciprocal swimming in granular media: the role of jamming and swimmer inertia: Simulation Method

-where $E$ is the Young's modulus, $\nu$ is the Poisson's ratio, \(R_{\text{eff}}=\frac{R_iR_j}{R_i+R_j}\) is the effective particle radius, \(\xi_{ij}=R_i+R_j-|\boldsymbol{r}_i-\boldsymbol{r}_j|\) is the overlap in the normal direction, $\dot{\xi}_{ij}$ is the relative normal velocity, $R_i$ is the particle radius, $\boldsymbol{r}_i$ is the particle position, and $A$ is a dissipation constant that can be calculated using the scheme in \cite{muller2011collision}.
-The tangential interaction combines a viscoelastic force with Coulomb friction \cite{mindlin1949compliance,roy2024combined,roy2024structural}, which is
+where $E$ is the Young's modulus, $\nu$ is the Poisson's ratio, \(R_{\text{eff}}=\frac{R_iR_j}{R_i+R_j}\) is the effective particle radius, \(\xi_{ij}=R_i+R_j-|\boldsymbol{r}_i-\boldsymbol{r}_j|\) is the overlap in the normal direction, $\dot{\xi}_{ij}$ is the relative normal velocity, $R_i$ is the particle radius, $\boldsymbol{r}_i$ is the particle position, and $A_{\gamma}$ is a dissipation constant that can be set according to \cite{muller2011collision}\R{, which is set corresponding to a restitution coefficient of 0.7 at a characteristic relative velocity of $4$\,mm/s, reflecting the swimmer's wing velocity.} The tangential interaction combines a viscoelastic force with Coulomb friction \citep{mindlin1949compliance,roy2024combined,roy2024structural}, which is

-where $\mu$ is the friction coefficient, $\delta_{ij}$ is the relative tangential displacement between particles $i$ and $j$, and $\dot{\delta}$ is the relative tangential velocity.
-We adopted the DEM package \textit{MercuryDPM} \cite{WEINHART2020107129, thornton2023recent} and simulated approximately 510,000 particles having a diameter of $d=1.0\pm 0.12$\,mm and a density of $\rho=1050$\,kg/m$^3$, which sets the lateral dimensions of the reservoir to be $W=80d$ and a fill height of $H=80d$.
-We used a reduced Young's modulus so that a large time step can be used \cite{brilliantov1996model}.
-We selected a common value of $\mu=0.4$ for friction as a base value, but we will test the influence of $\mu$ later on.
-The bottom and side walls of the reservoir are frictional boundaries as in our previous experiment \cite{xiao2024locomotion}.
+where $\mu$ is the friction coefficient, $\delta_{ij}$ is the accumulated relative tangential displacement between particles $i$ and $j$, and $\dot{\delta}_{ij}$ is the relative tangential velocity.
+We adopted the DEM package \textit{MercuryDPM} \citep{WEINHART2020107129, thornton2023recent} and simulated approximately 510,000 particles having a density of $\rho=1050$\,kg/m$^3$, and a diameter of $d=1.0\pm 0.12$\,mm.
+The lateral dimensions of the reservoir are then $W=80d$.
+We used a reduced Young's modulus so that a large time step can be used \citep{brilliantov1996model}. \R{Using a Young's modulus that is 10$\times$ larger would slightly reduce the average number of contacts per particle, while having little influence on the observed locomotion.} We selected a common value of $\mu=0.4$ for friction as a base value, but we will test the influence of $\mu$ later on.
+The bottom and side walls of the reservoir are frictional boundaries as in our previous experiment \citep{xiao2024locomotion}.